New Year, New Codes: 2020 CPT Code Changes

 2020 CPT Code Changes:

 The Surgery section had a total of 38 new codes with 37 revisions and 17 deletions.

 The Integumentary subsection had 5 new codes and 4 deletions.
-Though there were no code revisions, the guidelines for intermediate and complex repair were revised to clarify the differences between the two types of repair.
-Please see the CPT handbook for the detailed definition of intermediate repair, and note that this definition now includes limited undermining, which is specifically detailed in the description.
+The team revised the guidelines for intermediate and complex repair, even though they did not make any code revisions.
+They now clarify the differences between the two types of repair.
+Please refer to the detailed definition of intermediate repair in the CPT handbook and take note that it now specifically describes limited undermining.
 Complex repair includes all the requirements for intermediate repair, as well as one additional element.
-One of these 4 potential elements is extensive undermining, which is specifically defined in the guidelines, and an image was added to the CPT handbook to illustrate extensive undermining.
-Additionally, the references to scar revision and stents were removed from the complex repair guidelines.
+The guidelines specifically define extensive undermining, and the CPT handbook includes an image to illustrate it.
+Moreover, the guidelines for complex repair have omitted any mention of scar revision and stents.
 Carefully review these revised guidelines.

 Code 20926 for tissue grafts other was deleted with references to these codes.
 The 3 codes for excision of chest wall tumor were deleted, though these codes were added to the musculoskeletal subsection, which is a more logical placement.
 There was one deletion for breast procedures, 19304, for subcutaneous mastectomy.
 See the revised guidelines for breast biopsy, mastectomy, and other breast procedures in the anatomic heading for Breast in CPT.